ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 already acknowledged it was going to happen.
 But this became a theme for my time in Bristol - "what's the point?
 I'm leaving within a year" creates a tidy, convenient shield to not bother with becoming too close with *anyone*.
-And it worked, I haven't been disappointed, my life and routine are comfortable, but I don't know if I gained anything from it either.
+And it worked.
+I haven't been disappointed, my life and routine are comfortable, but I don't know if I gained anything from it either.

-I guess the point of this part of the ramble is, I threw myself fully into the only 2 things I knew - work and the gym.
+The point is, I threw myself fully into the only 2 things I knew - work and the gym.
 I didn't really make time or put in effort for other things.
 And this was burning up by December 2025.

 ## 2026
 Even with my funding up in September, there's a looming possibility that I will